Script Editor

 1

-Open Script Editor → click any snippet in the left sidebar (e.g. BET Brain Extraction)
+Open Script Editor → search or browse snippets in the left sidebar → click one (e.g. BET Brain Extraction)

 2

-Edit the paths at the top of the script (SUBJ, BIDS_DIR, OUT_DIR)
+Edit the path variables at the top (SUBJ, BIDS_DIR, OUT_DIR)

 3